Certora/certora-run-action/README.md

 ```

 This action will download all the specified Solidity versions, start `certora-cli` on
-every configuration file and run the tests asynchronously.
+every configuration file, and run the tests asynchronously.
 If one of the configurations
-fails to start, the action will be marked as failed all other jobs will continue to run.
+fails to start, the action will be marked as failed, and all other jobs will continue to run.

-Once all the test are finished `Certora Run GitHub Application` will mark commit
+Once all the tests are finished `Certora Run GitHub Application` will mark the commit
 statuses as either `success` or `failure` and comment on the pull request with the
 results.